garyfleming/feature-toggling-talk/feature-toggles.md

 * you know what version control is,
 * you're using it.

-^ Doesn't particularly matter if it's traditional (SVN) or distributed (git), as they're the same in practice for our purposes.
+^ If you're not using version control, you have far bigger problems.
+Doesn't particularly matter if it's traditional (SVN) or distributed (git), as they're the same in practice for our purposes.

 ---